rakgithub/nomadura-app/docs/new_prd.md

 * Reserves stay constant
 * Advance gets locked by percentage instead of by actual pending trips This doesn't match how a travel agency works day-to-day.
-Business owners do use advance for expenses temporarily.
-What they really need is clarity, not restriction.
+Business owners do use advance for expenses temporarily.What they really need is clarity, not restriction.
 This PRD fixes that gap.

 2. High-Level Solution